-Delegation to Investment Manager
+Delegation to the Investment Managers

-In accordance with the Act, the Trustees have appointed Legal and General Investment Management as the Plan's Investment Manager and delegated to them the responsibility for investing the Plan's assets in a manner consistent with this Statement.
+The Trustees have appointed a selection of Investment Managers to undertake the day-to-day management of the Plan's invested assets through pooled funds.
+The Trustees have delegated the responsibility for investing the Plan's assets in a manner consistent with this Statement to the Investment Managers.

-The Investment Manager is authorised and regulated to provide investment management services to the Plan.
+The Investment Managers are all authorised and regulated to provide investment management services to the Plan.
 Within the UK, the authorisation and regulation of the Investment Managers falls under the Financial Conduct Authority (FCA).
 The individual funds invested in by the Plan are also regulated by the Prudential Regulatory Authority (PRA).

-Where the Investment Manager is delegated discretion under Section 34 of the Pensions (Northern Ireland) Order 1995, the Investment Manager will exercise their investment powers with a view to giving effect to the principles contained in this Statement so far as reasonably practicable.
-In particular, the Investment Manager must have regard to the suitability and diversification of the investments made on behalf of the Plan.
+Where the Investment Managers are delegated discretion under Section 34 of the Pensions (Northern Ireland) Order 1995, the Investment Managers will exercise their investment powers with a view to giving effect to the principles contained in this Statement so far as reasonably practicable.
+In particular, the Investment Managers must have regard to the suitability and diversification of the investments made on behalf of the Plan.

-The Investment Manager will ensure that suitable internal operating procedures are in place to control individuals making investments for the Plan.
+The Investment Managers will ensure that suitable internal operating procedures are in place to control individuals making investments for the Plan.